mhdemo/work_sample_2/README.md

   distinct() -> dairy_data
 ```

-With that out of the way I can move to perform some exploratory data analysis on the data.
+With that out of the way I can move to perform some exploratory data

-EDA
----
+analysis on the data.

-First up is a summary of the transformed data.
+\#\#EDA First up is a summary of the transformed data.

 ``` r
 dairy_data %>%